-I think that God the Father heard our Master’s plea.
+I think that God, the Father, heard our Master’s plea.
 Loud and clearly our Messiah declared, “It finished!”
 Shortly thereafter, He said, “Father, into your hands I commit my spirit.”
-Having said that, He bowed His head and stopped breathing.
+Having said that, Jesus bowed His head and stopped breathing.
 What followed took everyone by surprise.
 It no longer was that gentle voice from heaven that once had identified Jesus as a Son who pleased the Father.
 This was an angry voice from heaven that spoke in thunder and lightning and through an earthquake and total darkness.
-Even the sun hid from that mighty force that tore the curtain in the Temple and carried the glory of the Lord up the hill to Golgotha.
-There was no doubt that these men had crucified the Son of God.
-This was a victory for Jesus and not a defeat.
-Evil men had tried to destroy His humanity; but, they could not touch His “Divinity.”
-He proved to us that His soul was in the hands of God, the Father, and not in the hands of men.
+Even the sun hid from that mighty force that tore the curtain in the temple and carried the “Glory of the Lord” up the hill to Golgotha.
+There was no doubt, that these men had crucified the Son of God.
+This was a victory for Jesus, and not a defeat.
+Evil men had tried to destroy His Humanity, but they could not touch His “Divinity.”
+He proved to us that His Soul was in the Hands of God, the Father, and not in the hands of men.